Vivir en China - Minorías étnicas de Yunnan

 At the end of the meal, if someone takes out a cigar, first of all offer it to everyone at the table.
 Cigars, at meals and gatherings, are shared among everyone.
 You never see anyone light up a cigar for himself without first offering it to everyone else.

-China - Yunnan Gastronomy
+Living in China - Yunnan Gastronomy - Chinese company dinner in Yunnan

-5. China’s ethnic minorities:
+5. China’s ethnic minorities: a pleasant surprise

 When I arrived in China for the first time, I had no idea that there were ethnic minorities here.
 I arrived, got to know them and fell in love with all of them (In this video I talk about them).
 In China there are 56 ethnic groups, which are divided into a total of 55 ethnic minorities and the Han; the common Chinese, the largest ethnic group on the planet.